 I find this quite interesting because people have been making other people laugh since childhood without any formal instruction or inside knowledge about how humor works whatsoever.

-They don’t have a clue about what a set-up line is or what a punchline is.
-They just say something and the others they are talking to laugh.
+They don’t seem to have to study anything about what a set-up line is or what a punchline is.
+They just say something when their sense of humor is triggered and the others they are talking to laugh.

 But once you make the decision to enter the world of public speaking, the dynamic changes and now in order generate laughs from an audience, you are required to know how humor works in order to get laughs and an be funny for an audience.